How to Fix Authorization Dialog not appearing in QuickBooks Desktop

 I wanted some data to be automatically synchronized with Cloud-based enterprise procurement software.

-Before moving forward, let’s first look at how the QuickBooks Authorization process works.
+Before moving forward, let’s examine how the QuickBooks Authorization process works.

-When the Windows application begins a session with Quickbooks desktop, you should see the following type of authorization dialog.
+When the Windows application begins a session with QuickBooks Desktop, you should see the following authorization dialog.

-When the application programmatically starts “begin session” then an authorization dialog or popup appears which will allow you to connect with the currently running QuickBooks company file.
+When the application programmatically starts the “begin session,” an authorization dialog or popup allows you to connect with the currently running QuickBooks company file.

-**Note: I do NOT call this authentication dialog, because QuickBooks desktop doesn’t require my application to mandatorily ask for the username and password of QuickBooks.
+Note: I do NOT call this authentication dialog because QuickBooks desktop doesn’t mandate that my application ask for the QuickBooks username and password.

 Purpose-of-connecting-QuickBooks-Desktop

-You can see 4 options to choose from as per above screenshot.
-Clicking on the selected option, will show you access confirmation dialog as shown below.
+In the above screenshot, you have four options.
+Clicking on the selected option will show you the access confirmation dialog, as shown below.

 Access the QuickBooks confirmation dialog box for integration, detailing permissions for reading and modifying data, and enhancing the user interface.
 Valid for the current session.
 Options: Done, Go Back.